mwasobaddy/Pelek-Properties/README.md

 - Follow PSR-12 coding standards
 - Use service layer pattern for business logic
+- Organize Livewire components by feature and responsibility
-- Keep Livewire components small and focused
+- Keep components small and focused
-- Use Flux components where possible
+- Use proper Volt syntax for all components
+- Group related components in appropriate directories
+- Maintain consistent naming conventions
 - Implement proper validation and authorization
 - Write tests for critical features